-When someone says Rome, what is the first thing that comes to mind?
-Yes, for almost all of us, it is the Colosseum.
+When someone mentions Rome, what is the first thing that comes to your mind?
+Perhaps, for most of us, this is the Colosseum.

-I did not intentionally place it among the top attractions because it deserves a special attention together with the Roman Forum.
+I did not intentionally place it among the top attractions because it deserves a separate article, together with the Roman Forum.

 Here you can find information about tickets and prices.
-Specifying that the Coliseum ticket also applies to the Rome Forum.
-For the Roman Forum, if many people are crowded at the main entrance, you can walk a bit around it because there are two more entrances, this is a helpful tip!
-You will easily find them and you may save yourself quite some time from waiting.
+It’s important to say that the Coliseum ticket also applies to the Rome Forum.
+For the Roman Forum, if many people are crowded at the main entrance, take a walk around the building because there are two more entrances, this is a helpful tip!
+You will easily find them and you may save yourself several hours of waiting.
 Now let’s move on to the description.

-The Colosseum is not only a symbol of Rome and Italy, but also of the power of an entire empire, where lions and gladiators faced thousands of people; the amphitheater once had 50,000 seating places arranged in 80 rows of benches.
+The Colosseum is not only a symbol of Rome and Italy but also of the dominance of an entire empire, where lions and gladiators faced thousands of people; the amphitheater once had 50,000 seating places arranged in 80 rows of benches.
 These figures show the grandeur of this cultural monument.

 The innovation compared to the Greek theater was its round structure, completely surrounded by the audience, allowing it to accommodate a huge mass of people to see well.